-The 3DeVOK MT product employs a blue light source consisting of 34 beams (17 pairs) of cross-line blue lasers, complemented by an infrared one with 22 beams (11 pairs) of cross-line infrared lasers.
+The 3DeVOK MQ product employs an infrared light source with 22 beams (11 pairs) of cross-line infrared lasers.
 The increased laser line enables a significant improvement in scanning frame rate, achieving up to 70 FPS, which substantially enhances overall scanning efficiency.